CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 The striatal regions of interest (ROIs) segmented are the: ventral striatum (VST), pre-commissural putamen (prePU), post-commissural putamen (postPU), pre-commissural caudate (preCA), post-commissural caudate (postCA).

-The user provides a T1-weighted structural MRI image in ACPC orientation, a corresponding brain mask in ACPC orientation, and, optionally, a BOLD functional MRI template image, warp image and fnirt image for use in reslicing and warping the outputs to BOLD resolution.
+The user provides a T1-weighted structural MRI image in ACPC orientation, a corresponding brain mask in ACPC orientation, and, optionally, a BOLD functional MRI template image, warp image and fnirtSourceT1 image for use in reslicing and warping the outputs to BOLD resolution in MNI space.

 The following outputs are produced: a NIfTI image containing segmentations that can be overlaid on the T1 image and 10 separate NIfTI images for right and left hemispheric divisions of each of the 5 striatal ROIs segmented, in T1-based resolution.
 If the optional BOLD fMRI template image was specified, an additional NIfTI image containing segmentations that can be overlaid on the fMRI image and 10 separate NIfTI images for right and left hemispheric divisions of each of the 5 striatal ROIs segmented are produced, in BOLD-based resolution in MNI space.

 The main operating script of the pipeline is main_CNNStriatalSegmentation.m.
 This script is called by CNNStriatalSegmentation_example_script.m, which has a set of parameters that the user is instructed to adjust therein.
 Full running operations are discussed in the second section, RUNNING INSTRUCTIONS.

-SPM12 must be on your MATLAB path for this to work.
-You can download it from https://www.fil.ion.ucl.ac.uk/spm/software/download/ .
+SPM12 and wb_command must be on your MATLAB path for this to work.
+You can find the links to these dependencies in the running instructions.

 INPUTS: